Wyatt Mathisen: Seattle Mariners

 On June 24, 2021, Mathisen was traded to the Seattle Mariners in exchange for cash considerations.
 Mathisen played in 14 games for the Triple-A Tacoma Rainiers, struggling to a .128/.300/.191 line before he was designated for assignment by Seattle on July 16.
 He was outrighted to Tacoma on July 21.

 On August 27, Mathisen was released by the Mariners.

 San Francisco Giants

 On August 29, 2021, Mathisen signed a minor league contract with the San Francisco Giants.
 He was assigned to the Triple-A Sacramento RiverCats.
 He was released on August 10, 2022.

 Cleburne Railroaders

 On August 17, 2022, Mathisen signed with the Cleburne Railroaders of the American Association of Professional Baseball.
-He was released on September 17, 2022.
+He was released on September 17.
+In 17 games he struggled hitting .204/.389/.444 with 4 home runs and 12 RBIs.